Programme 1995 – Les Miserables

 WIREMU TE KANI

 Wiremu took an interest in theatre when he took part in his secondary school production of “Masque” in 1993.
-From there he was accepted for the Diploma in Performing Arts (Drama) where he is now studying for his second year and has taken part in course related productions, “The Passion and the Power” and “Teechers”.
+From there he was accepted for the Diploma in Performing Arts (Drama) where he is now studying his second year and has taken part in course related productions, “The Passion and the Power” and “Teechers”.

 JASMINE TOYNBEE